Bitcoin struggles for footing on worries over China, leverage

 “Those with a bit more experience in the crypto market know two cardinal rules: don’t leverage and dollar cost average,” he said.

-Reporting by Stanley White; Additional reporting by Hideyuki Sano in Tokyo, Tom Westbrook and Vidya Ranganathan in Singapore; Editing by Vidya Ranganathan and Kim Coghill
+Additional reporting by Tom Westbrook in Singapore, Alun John in Hong Kong; Editing by Kim Coghill

 Our Standards: The Thomson Reuters Trust Principles.